 - * FAO on international principles for responsible agricultural investments that enhance food security and nutrition; and

-- * the OECD on an evaluation of the OECD's standard-setting function and identification of ways to improve its impact (leading a project team together with Dr Gracia Marin Duran and Prof. Alan Boyle).
+- * the OECD on an evaluation of the OECD's standard-setting function and identification of ways to improve its impact (leading a team together with Dr Gracia Marin Duran and Prof. Alan Boyle).

 Comparative Environmental Law (LLM) (Course Organiser)